Why Fulidhoo Island In Maldives Is Our Favourite Local Island

-I’d only read great things about Fulidhoo island for its authenticity, and real beauty, but I wondered, would this island still have its charm in 2018 or had mass tourism since taken over?
+I’ve only read great things about Fulidhoo Island for its authenticity, and real beauty.
+But I wondered, would this island still have its charm or had mass tourism since taken over?
 And after reading such good reviews, had we set the bar too high?
-See why we fell in love with Fulidhoo Island Maldives throughout this post.

 Drone shot of Fulidhoo Island

-With the local beach located next to the jetty and many of the hotels facing the pristine turquoise waters of the lagoon, the other side of the island where we were staying on, faced out onto the ocean with a nice cool breeze that was needed from the heat.
+The local beach is located next to the jetty and many of the hotels face the pristine turquoise waters of the lagoon.
+We were staying on the other side of the island which faces out onto the ocean with a nice cool breeze which is needed from the heat.

 Beautiful tree lined tunnel street on Fulidhoo island

-We thought, yes, we’ve made it to Maldives because this is what we hoped the Maldives would be like.
-I don’t mean it was like a resort we were hoping for with overwater villas, I mean it had the charm and the local vibe we could have only hoped to experience and before we knew it, we were falling hard for this island.
-The main street on Fulidhoo Island
+I don’t mean it was like a resort we were hoping for with overwater villas, I mean it had the charm and the local vibe we could have only hoped to experience.
+Before we knew it, we were falling hard for this island.

-When we arrived at Thundi Guest House, it felt like we had walked into a hidden oasis, shaded by palm trees with small snippets of views out onto the ocean – it was paradise.
+Wondering where to stay in Fulidhoo Island?
+It’s hard to know which Fulidhoo accommodation will suit you best.
+Luckily, when we arrived at Thundi Guest House, it felt like we had walked into a hidden oasis.
+It’s shaded by palm trees with small snippets of views out onto the ocean.
+An absolute paradise place to stay.

-Owner Arif previously had a smaller three bedroom guest house and was only one of the two guest houses on the island until recently.
-Now with 10 and more being built, tourism is starting to really make its mark on the island.
+Thundi Guesthouse owner Arif, previously had a smaller three bedroom guest house and was only one of the two guest houses on the island until recently.
+Now with 10 and more guesthouses being built, tourism is starting to really make its mark on the island.

-Even Arif had managed to upgrade his guesthouse which he was in the middle of finishing the build when we arrived.
-With nine rooms and what looks to be a beautiful rooftop restaurant to come in the next few months, this guesthouse was gorgeous.
+Even Arif had managed to upgrade his guesthouse which he was in the middle of finishing when we arrived.
+With nine rooms and what looks to be a beautiful rooftop restaurant to come in the next few months, this guesthouse is gorgeous.